Warehousing

 Make sure you know exactly what the rental amount is (as set out in the lease agreement) and whether that figure includes the landlord’s operational costs or owning the property.
 As mentioned earlier, in some commercial leases tenants are expected to pay the landlord’s outgoings so it is important to find out in advance if your rent is inclusive of costs such as rates, taxes and insurance.

-Commercial leases usually include a clause providing for an annual rent increase so it is wise to check whether this is an inclusion, the method of rental increase and exactly what the increase will be each year.
+Commercial property leases usually include a clause providing for an annual rent increase so it is wise to check whether this is an inclusion, the method of rental increase and exactly what the increase will be each year.
 You may be able to negotiate a cap on the percentage increase with the landlord.

 Don’t forget, you’ll need to be prepared to pay the landlord a security deposit of an amount between 3-6 months' rent upfront.
 The deposit is generally required in the form of a bank guarantee.
 You should contact your bank to find out how to arrange this in advance.